hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 // Modify the state and put Candidate Roster into Active Roster, effectively clearing the Candidate Roster. makeCRtheAR();
 // May make a record of the previous Active Roster if necessary (e.g. for PCES replay)
-// Note that the previous Active Roster may lack TSS key material
-// if this is genesis, or if this is a TSS upgrade of an existing network.
     }

 	/*
 	// This block will be uncommented once the TSS protocol is implemented if (Candidate Roster is not complete) {
-		// Need to populate the Candidate Roster with TSS key material and signatures.
 		// Call the "TSS State Observer" to make it initiate the TSS protocol.
 		// See the Detecting a new Candidate Roster (aka the new “Platform API”) section below. callTSSStateObserverToStartTSSProtocol();
-		// NOTE: processing of TSS messages will accumulate TSS key material
-		// in Candidate Roster and will emit a percentage metric indicating the readiness
+		// NOTE: processing of TSS messages will emit a percentage metric indicating the readiness
 		// of the Candidate Roster for adoption.
 Once the metric is at 100%, this shows
 		// that the network can be restarted in order to adopt the Candidate Roster.
 	}